Configuring LGTM analysis for a project

 You can also write your own queries to find custom alerts in projects.
 See Writing custom queries to include in LGTM analysis.

-When you've finished configuring analysis for your project, you can enable automated code review for pull requests (for a list of repository host systems for which you can set up automated code review, see About LGTM) or use a plugin/extension to download alerts into your IDE.
+When you've finished configuring analysis for your project, you can enable automated code review for pull requests (for a list of repository host systems for which you can set up automated code review, see About LGTM).

 Additionally, if LGTM didn't detect a language in your project, or failed to build the code in that language, you can reattempt analysis in LGTM.